 In this section you can find information on the European Free Trade Association (EFTA), EFTA's history, current and previous Secretary-Generals, background information on the Association, Member States, budget, resources for the press, current job opportunities and EFTA staff.

 The EFTA Member States are Iceland, Liechtenstein, Norway and Switzerland.
-The four EFTA States are competitive in several sectors vital to the global the global economy and score among the highest in the world in competitiveness, wealth creation per inhabitant, life expectancy and quality of life.
+The four EFTA States are competitive in several sectors vital to the global economy and score among the highest in the world in competitiveness, wealth creation per inhabitant, life expectancy and quality of life.

 The EFTA Parliamentary Committee (PC) and the EFTA Consultative Committee (CC) are two important advisory bodies to the EFTA Council.
 The PC is a forum for parliamentarians in the four member states while the CC is comprised with representatives from trade unions and employers’ organisations.